wickedsoft/laravel-netbox/README.md

 ```

 #### Access
-To use another netbox than your default one, you can specify it with the panel-method
+To use another netbox than your default one, you can specify it with the site method
 ```php
 // UsersController
 public function getIndex()